AkhilRaawat/MCQ_Genererator/README.md

+this repository is a dummy repository and does not contain any code.

 MCQ generator is being hosted as part of my AI Powered Learning Management System, I have provided my AI service URL to this repo.
 On clicking the link Swagger UI will open.
 Just append /docs to the URL